What is LAW-LOVE?

 Covid-19 emergency updates

-Due to the restrictions to interactions and social distancing, Ca’ Foscari University has cancelled or moved online several events related to research communication, such as the great “Venetonight – Researcher’s Night”.
-While this circumstance has affected the events that were included in LAW-LOVE’s calendar, we believe that such temporary restrictions are for a greater benefit and purpose.
-We hope to be able to offer museum tours, exhibitions and public speeches soon.
+Due to the restrictions to interactions and social distancing in the past few months, Ca’ Foscari University cancelled or moved online several events related to research communication.
+While this circumstance has affected the events that were included in LAW-LOVE’s calendar, we believe that such restrictions were for a greater benefit and purpose.
+We are gradually rescheduling museum tours, exhibitions and public speeches!

 Forthcoming book: “Artistic canons and legal protection”

 Chiara Mannoni’s “Artistic canons and legal protection.
-Developing policies to preserve, administer and trade artworks in nineteenth-century Rome and Athens” is expected to be available to the broad public in spring 2021, as part of the publication series of the Max-Planck Institute for European Legal History of Frankfurt.
+Developing policies to preserve, administer and trade artworks in nineteenth-century Rome and Athens” will be published in December 2021, as part of the publication serie Studien zur europäischen Rechtsgeschichte of the Max-Planck Institute for European Legal History of Frankfurt.
 The first part of the book, “Early legislation on heritage protection”, is constructed on the latest results of LAW-LOVE.

 Who are we?

-All the department administrators provide support to: research management, missions abroad, publications, copyrights, technical and administrative issues
+All the department administrators provide support to: finances, research management, missions abroad, publications, copyrights, technical and administrative issues.

 How can I collaborate to LAW-LOVE?